Venture Lab entry process

 Business canvas

-Please use these criteria to ensure that your document is ready for
+Please use the checklist below to ensure that your document is ready for submission.
+The checklist is only for your reference and does not need to be submitted.

 Problem statement